+At Northfield Mount Hermon (NMH), we're proud of our motto: education for the head, heart, and hand.
 We're proud to offer a balanced, multidimensional learning and living experience — a purposeful education that prepares students for today's world.
 And tomorrow's.

-A purposeful education has three main elements: knowledge, opportunities, and citizenship.
+A purposeful education provides three main elements: knowledge, opportunities, and citizenship.
 Through our distinctive College-Model Academic Program (CMAP), we help students develop not only knowledge about the world, but also a love of learning that will serve them throughout their lifetimes.
 Our small classes (with a student-to-teacher ratio of six to one) allow the space and time for extended learning and in-depth exploration of subject matter.
 Students take three major courses each semester, which adds up to six challenging college-preparatory courses per year.

 Learning continues outside the classroom, through an extensive array of athletic, artistic, and extracurricular opportunities.
 Students develop skills, confidence, and a sense of collaboration.
-Along the way, each and every student is supported by what we call the Partnership of 12 — a network of adults always ready to help.
+Along the way, each and every student is supported by what we call the Partnership of 12—a network of adults always ready to help.

 Our 60-plus sports teams and more than a dozen performing-arts groups keep students busy after classes, as do a multitude of student-led clubs and organizations and volunteer-service projects.
 All students participate in the school’s work program, which could mean they do chores on the farm, lead tours of the campus for visitors, clean up in the dining hall, or help out in campus offices.
-This aspect of life at NMH keeps students invested in the community and deepens their educational experience.
+This aspect of life at NMH keeps students invested in the community and deepens their holistic educational experience.